Pets as a metaphor for making conscious choices

 But if Bob and Bill absolutely can’t get along with one another, there’s something else Alice might want to think about.

-Presumably, Alice has a choice.
-Alice can choose who she becomes romantically linked to.
+Relationships are voluntary.
+Alice can choose who she dates.
 Alice can choose to date Bob and to date Bill, if she likes…but she can also choose not to.

 And sure, it can work, in much the way my parents’ lives work—you learn to cope, you develop the reflex of shutting doors, you learn to police yourself constantly and to keep the things in your lives segregated.
 The habit of openness can be quashed, in time; you learn not to share things with Bill about Bob, you learn not to schedule things where Bob and Bill might interact.
 You develop a subconscious internal policeman, whose job it is to maintain that separation, to ensure that Bob and Bill forever occupy different spaces in your life.